Introduction of Nanotechnology

 Picture this: you open the fridge reaching for the milk and notice that the carton has changed color: it was bright blue when you brought it home from the store but now it’s dark brown.
 That can only mean one thing: the milk is spoiled, and it’s not safe to drink.
-You don’t even try and taste it to be sure: you know that that the color-coded indication of the freshness level is not a marketing gimmick, it’s based on real parameters like temperature, humidity and biological activity inside that particular carton.
+You don’t even try and taste it to be sure: you know that the color-coded indication of the freshness level is not a marketing gimmick, it’s based on real parameters like temperature, humidity and biological activity inside that particular carton.
+Find out how nanotechnology is changing the world.

 The real-time monitoring is made possible by biodegradable nano sensors in the milk.
 These would be just one of the many ways nanobiotechnology could be applied to food in the near future.